rackerlabs/support-how-to/content/cloud-servers/troubleshooting-when-your-website-is-down.md

 1. Try accessing your website through a web browser.

   - If the site does not load or you receive a "Server Not Found" message, move on to the next step.

-  - If the site loads, but there is an error page visible, proceed to the "Common errors" section of this article.
+  - If the site loads, but there is an error page visible, look over your current deployment configuration.

+    **Note:** Rackspace support cannot assist with configuration errors

-  - If the site loads and functions as intended, load the site through a different web browser or another location.
+  - If the site loads and functions as intended, load the site through a different web browser.
 It is possible that you are experiencing [network issues].

 2. Ping your web server using the server's IP address.
 If you receive a response similar to the following, move on to step 3: